Staying at Annie Bay Cottage

 Living in Frolander Bay

 ·We live with the ocean and so are mindful of what goes in the water.
-Nothing goes down the drains except human waste, toilet paper and biodegradable liquid soap.
+Nothing goes down the drains except bio-waste, toilet paper and biodegradable cleaning products.
 Please use the screens in the kitchen sink.

 Please do not leave food or waste outside.
 We have no waste pick up, but we do have wildlife!
 Recycling info will be available.